- Prayer and Worship

 Surprisingly, the Catholic Church is poorly established in many parts of our country, especially Appalachia, the South, the Southwest along the Mexican border, the Rocky Mountain States, Alaska, Puerto Rico and the Virgin Islands, and remote island chains like the Marshalls and the Carolines in the Pacific.
 Generally speaking, the home missions are everywhere that Catholics are few and the Church is fragile.

 Let's begin our tour in Brownsville, Texas, where the Rio Grande meets the Gulf of Mexico.
 The Diocese of Brownsville occupies four counties at the very base of the state.
 About forty percent of the population lives below the poverty level.
-As we drive around, you'll see many signs of religious devotion, ranging from pictures of Our Lady of Guadalupe to home altars, all expressions of a simple faith that lies at the center of Catholic life here.
+All over Brownsville you'll see many signs of religious devotion, ranging from pictures of Our Lady of Guadalupe to home altars, all expressions of a simple faith that lies at the center of Catholic life here.

 The Diocese of Brownsville faces many challenges.
 One is language.
-Many of the adults speak only Spanish, while the younger people are picking up English relatively quickly.
+Many of the adults speak only Spanish, while the younger populations are picking up English relatively quickly.
 The diocese needs bilingual ministers to bridge both the generational and language gaps.
 Another challenge is an increasing number of competing churches.
 Catholics must invite back their inactive relatives and friends so there is no need for them to turn to other religious groups.
 A third challenge is sheer numbers.
 The Catholic population of Brownsville is more than 700,000—86 percent of the total population—but many are not registered in a parish.
 Laymen and women have taken on many pastoral responsibilities, including parish evangelization and religious education programs.
-Given the present age of currently active priests and the population growth rate, by the year 2010 each priest will be responsible for ministering to more than 12,000 Catholics.
+The aggressive Catholic growth rate essentially made each priest responsible for ministering to more than 12,000 Catholics.
 Encouraging vocations to the priesthood is one of the bishop's priorities as he plans for the diocese's future.

 We'll head northwest now.
 After traveling 1,500 miles or so, we'll arrive in Cheyenne, Wyoming, the largest diocese in the continental United States.
 It covers the entire state of Wyoming, plus Yellowstone National Park.
 Forty-seven priests travel around the state to serve 50,000 Catholics scattered across 100,000 square miles.
 Until you see it for yourself, you can't comprehend the vastness of the prairie or the isolation of small-town parishes connected only by fifty miles of two-lane highway.